 Here are some approaches that I use to help with this part of the process:

-• I suggest sticking to the tried and tested pattern of using a ul and li / a elements for the navigation links.
-It's done everywhere and is what users expect.
+elements for the navigation links.
+It's done everywhere and is what users expect. - Add

-• Add aria-current='page' to the navigation link that represents the page you are working on.
-This is good for accessibility and we can use it for styling later on.
+to the navigation link that represents the page you are working on.
+This is good for accessibility and we can use it for styling later on. - Be careful with

 Dealing with Images